-The Basics are 5 fun, simple and powerful ways that every parent can give every child a great start in life!
+This is why “Talking, Singing and Pointing” is one of The Basics, 5 fun, simple, powerful ways every child can get a great start in life!

 Here are some resources that can help you on your journey:

 - Watch this short video for encouraging ways that real parents are Talking, Singing and Pointing with their little ones.